-Rustik Travel curates activity-based travel experiences globally that have a local flavour and engages people from the local community.
+Rustik Travel curates customized travel experiences globally that have a local flavour and engages people from the local community.

 Sustainable Experiential Travel, in short.
 Sustainability, in terms of creating livelihoods, protecting environment and preserving culture.